 How can therapy help me?

-After you become familiar with working with me and I have gained your trust, you will notice that therapy with me is safe, often uncomfortable, challenging, sometimes frustrating, and can be even be fun at times.
-Yes, I said fun!!!
+After you become familiar with working with us and we have gained your trust, you will notice that therapy with us is safe, often uncomfortable, challenging, sometimes frustrating, and can be even be fun at times.
 Therapy, when done right, is hard work but it doesn't have to always be so damn serious!
 Every experience changes our brains!
 Therapy works when you allow yourself (and your brain) to experience life in healthier ways by learning new skills, sitting with and tolerating your emotions rather than avoiding them, and allowing yourself to meet, accept, and honor EACH AND EVERY PART OF YOUR WHOLE SELF.

 What can I expect during my sessions?